Arabic Fonts

 • Lateef is also a Naskh-style font and is an appropriate style for use in Sindhi and other languages of the southern Asia.

-• Alkalami is designed for a special style of Arabic script used in the Kano region of Nigeria and in Niger.
+• Alkalami is a Rubutun Kano font for Arabic-based writing systems in the Kano region of Nigeria and Niger.

 • Awami Nastaliq is a Nastaliq-style font supporting a wide variety of languages of Pakistan, including but not limited to Urdu.